-- Facility with grease interceptor shall keep receipts of pumping company names and service dates. - Facility with grease trap(s) that utilize service company shall keep records of company and service dates - Facility with grease trap(s) that services in-house must keep record of service dates only, and describe and demonstrate PT waste handling procedure

-Facility with fryer(s) shall keep yellow grease storage container on-site and receipts of rendering company service dates.
+- Any facility with grease interceptor shall keep receipts of pumping company names and service dates. - Any facility with grease trap(s) that utilize a service company shall keep records of the company and service dates. - Facility with grease trap(s) that services in-house must keep record of service dates only, as well as describe and demonstrate PT waste handling procedure. - Facility with fryer(s) shall keep yellow grease storage container on-site and receipts of rendering company service dates.
 (There may be other venues for handling the grease, such as transferring it to another restaurant or release to private party for personal use, such as making bio-diesel fuel.
 Facility must, at minimum, be able to show storage containers and explain yellow grease handling procedure.
-The inspector may require a facility without a fryer to off haul used cooking grease if poor work practices are identified (e.g. FOG liquid in trash or accumulated in sewer)
+The inspector may require a facility without a fryer to off haul used cooking grease if poor work practices are identified (e.g. FOG liquid in trash or accumulated in sewer).